learnapollo/learnapollo/content/tutorial-react-native-vanilla/rnv-05.md

 })
 ```

 Note that we added the `dataIdFromObject` attribute that maps an object to the id field on that objects.
-Go back to your browser and confirm that creating a new pokemon is reflected in the pokedex without refreshing.
+Go back to your app and confirm that creating a new pokemon is reflected in the pokedex without refreshing.

 ## Recap